 Did you know that the inside of a parked car that has been in the sun for at least an hour can have a cabin temperature of close to 200 degrees Fahrenheit?
 It’s true — in warmer weather, the temperature in a locked car can rise quickly to fatal levels, even with the windows open.
 The opposite can happen in cooler temps, where a vehicle can lock in the cold and cause an animal to freeze.
 At the end of the day, it‘s important to be mindful and never leave your pet behind in a vehicle — no matter the weather.

-Animals can get stressed out in new and situations.
-The same as with a child, a familiar blanket or favorite toy can be a calming factor for your pet.
-It will reassure them that everything is ok and make them feel more comfortable during a trip.
+Animals, like people, can get stressed out and uneasy in new locations or unfamiliar situations.
+Treat them the same as you would a young child and bring along a familiar blanket or favorite toy to help calm your pet if they become uneasy.
+Having items like this with you on your trip will help to reassure them that everything is ok and to make them feel more comfortable.

-Just because you don’t need to use the restroom, doesn’t mean your pet doesn’t.
-Give your pet a chance to stretch their legs, get some water, and relieve themselves.
-Plus, some of those off-the-road stops might lead to seeing something cool along the way.
+Just as you need breaks on long road trips, so does your four-legged friend.
+Make frequent stops to give your pet a chance to stretch their legs, have some water, and relieve themselves.
+It’s a good rule of thumb to stop every 60 to 120 minutes to give your pet a little break.
+Who knows, some of those off-the-road stops might lead you to something cool along the way!

-Bringing your pet along on a trip can add a whole new level of fun, but it also adds more responsibility.
-Your pet relies on you to treat them with respect whether you’re at home, in the car, or at 10,000 feet.
-Please keep our tips in mind when travelling so that everyone has a good time.
+While bringing your pet along on a trip can add a whole new level of fun, it also adds more responsibility.
+Always remember that your pet relies on you to treat them with respect and to keep them safe — whether you’re at home, in the car, or at 10,000 feet.
+Keep these tips for traveling with a pet in mind so everyone can enjoy the trip!